In-depth

 What happens if the range gets lower and lower?

-What we’ve seen with the Leaf in NZ is that owners upgrade to a newer car when the range no longer meets their needs.
+We’ve seen with the Leaf in NZ that owners upgrade to a newer car when the range no longer meets their needs.

-Someone else is happy with a car that does 360 km (using the previous example).
+Someone else is happy with a cheaper car that does less range.

 We’ve also seen that when the range gets untenable (i.e. too low to be useful), the battery modules are sold as home storage, and a battery from a scrapped vehicle is put into the car.